 Kimono Day – a Great Chance for Photos!

 Mar.
-11 is Yanagawa Kimono Day—when almost everyone in town dons a kimono!
-Visitors who arrive in town wearing a kimono can enjoy several perks, like mochi pounding and zenzai (red bean soup).
+9 and 10 is Yanagawa Kimono Day—when almost everyone in town dons a kimono!
+Visitors who arrive in town wearing a kimono can enjoy several perks.

 Find Nishitetsu’s official timetables here.